 Not sure where to start?
 Follow Palermo's fashion advice: "Ask a sales associate at your favorite store for advice, read up online, or simply take a piece you love to a local seamstress and ask if there are any alterations she'd do to make it work better on you.
 That little nip of tailoring can make all the difference."
 We couldn't agree more.

 We're big fans of the high-low look at MyDomaine HQ.
 But blending contemporary designer pieces with affordable high-street finds and vintage treasures can be challenging.
 The key is in striking the right balance.
 Take your cue from Palermo: "It's not about how much something costs," she told Look.
 "I always like adding a bit of high street to things."
-Have you seen her effortless take on a $50 Zara top?
+Have you seen her new look?
 So don't be shy, play around with your favorite pieces, and put that affordable IKEA alongside that rare Arne Jacobsen chair.

-You'll be surprised how good they look together.
+You'll be surprised by how good they look together.

 We often hear the word layering when it comes to clothing, but this cool styling trick can also be applied to interiors too.
 It adds depth, dimension, and variety to any space for a cozy, cool, lived-in feeling.
 Start with Palermo's suggestion and play with the basics.
 If you're searching for some inspiration, this perfectly styled living room in Sweden is all you need.
 Oh, and rugs are a perfect place to start; we love a textured sheepskin version.